plant720/Easy353/docs/manual.md

 python setup.py install --user
 ```

-Using the setup.py, you should have Python library setuptools installed (`sudo apt install -y python-setuptools` or `sudo yum install -y python-setuptools`or `pip install setuptools`).
+Using the setup.py, **you should have Python library setuptools installed** (`sudo apt install -y python-setuptools` or `sudo yum install -y python-setuptools`or `pip install setuptools`).

 ## 5. Input File Format

 ### 5.1 Reads Files

-Reads files即通过二代测序获得的以fastq格式存储的测序数据。
+Easy353 assembles any High-throughput Sequencing(HTS) reads, given in the **FASTQ** format.
+Paired or unpaired reads are OK.
+And Easy353 can direclty read files compressed with gzip.
+Compressed files should end with `.gz`.

 ```txt
 @ST-E00600:58:HKYNGALXX:1:1101:1434:1000 1:N:0:GAGTTCGA